aurimontem/phs/week_1/README.md

 commands that are constructed and peer-reviewed by a few open-source contributors.
-Once you learn to use these modules (especially `numpy`, `scipy`, `itertools`, and `matplotlib`), your code can worry more about implementing things than the implementation itself.
+Once you learn to use these modules (especially `numpy`, `scipy`, `itertools`, and `matplotlib`), your code can worry more about implementing ideas rather than the implementation itself.

 ```python